Erika Chamberlain: Career

 After clerking for the Supreme Court of Canada, Chamberlain returned to her alma mater, Western Law, as an assistant professor in 2005.
 In this role, she co-established Western's Tort Law Research Group with Stephen Pitel and Jason Neyers.
 The aim of the group was to "provide a forum to stimulate further research and greater collaboration in the field of tort law."
 Two years later, Chamberlain was appointed Associate Dean (Academic) for a three year term.
 During her first year as Associate Dean, Chamberlain and Solomon worked with MADD again and released "Drug-Impaired Driving in Canada: Review and Recommendations for MADD Canada."
 She was also awarded a Western Strategic Support for SSHRC Success Bridge grant "Canada's Unique Conception of Fiduciary Relationships" in 2015.

 In 2017, Chamberlain was appointed to a five-year term as Dean of Law to replace Iain Scott.
 During the COVID-19 pandemic, Chamberlain was appointed to the seven-person advisory board for the Supreme Court of Canada by Prime Minister Justin Trudeau.
 She also published Misfeasance in a Public Office which she had begun during her time as a law clerk.
-The book explains the history of this tort and assesses its theoretical justifications and framework.
+The book explains the history of the tort of misfeasance in public office and assesses its theoretical justifications and framework.